taligentx/dscKeybusInterface/README.md

 * Supported security systems:
   - [DSC PowerSeries](https://www.dsc.com/?n=enduser&o=identify) - all panels are supported, tested with: PC585, PC1555MX, PC1565, PC1565-2P, PC5005, PC5010, PC5015, PC5020, PC1616, PC1808, PC1832, PC1864
   - [DSC Classic series](https://www.dsc.com/?n=enduser&o=identify): PC1500, PC1550, PC2550
-    * Requires configuring the panel through *8 programming to enable PC16-OUT: section 19, option 4.
+    * Requires configuring the panel through *8 programming to enable PC16-OUT - see [DSC Configuration](https://github.com/taligentx/dscKeybusInterface/tree/master?tab=readme-ov-file#dsc-configuration)
-    * PC2500 and PC3000 are untested, [post an issue](https://github.com/taligentx/dscKeybusInterface/issues) if you're able to test these panels.
+    * PC2500 and PC3000 require testing, [post an issue](https://github.com/taligentx/dscKeybusInterface/issues) if you're able to test these panels.
   - Rebranded DSC PowerSeries (such as some ADT systems) should also work with this interface.
 * Unsupported security systems:
   - DSC Alexor (PC9155) is all wireless and does not have an accessible Keybus interface.